gingerlolipop/EDI-HPC/README.md

 py -m pip install -r requirements.txt
 ```

 Note that we do not provide dependencies for the tutorial on distributed workloads as many don't have access to HPC clusters.
-In case you do, you can also install `dask` and `dask-jobqueue`
+In case you do, you can also install `dask`, `dask-ml`, and `dask-jobqueue`

 ## R
 Similarly, in R you would need to install a series of packages.
 You can do that with the following: